Exelord/Monarchy/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This version of the gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+[5c7e0096]: https://exelord.github.io/Monarchy/ "Monarchy Website"